symfonyaiza/Gif-React/README.md

 # First contact with React

-Search of gifs with Giphy API
+Simply searcher of gifs with Giphy API

 # Getting Started with Create React App